Posts

 bloody events in Welsh history part 1 Abergavenny massacre

-Abergavenny massacre Sometime in the 1160s Henry Fitzmiles, son of Hameline de Balun, the Norman Lord of Abergavenny, was killed fighting against the forces of Sytsylt ap Dyferwald, Sytsylt was a native Welsh ruler of the area, 1172 The same Welshman besieged and captured the formidable Norman castle at Abergaveny but was soon returned to the Normans.
-With Henry dead there was no male heir to take over the de Balun lands and these consequently passed to the evil Norman lord William de Braose.
-Abergavenny Castle was now in the hands of a man who, the most vicious of all the Norman Barons At Christmas 1175 de Braose invited Sytsylt, his son Geoffrey and all of the leading chieftains from Powys to a feast at Abergavenny Castle.
-The intention, he declared, was to meet and spend the Christmas period in each other's company.
-They would feast and celebrate and make a lasting reconciliation following the death of Henry Fitzmiles.
-Unsuspecting, Sytsylt accepted the invitation, happy
+Abergavenny massacre Sometime in the 1160s Henry Fitzmiles, the Norman Lord of Abergavenny, was killed fighting against the forces of Sytsylt ap Dyferwald, a native Welsh ruler of the area, in 1172 The same Welshman besieged and captured the Norman castle at Abergavenny but was soon returned to the Normans.
+With Henry dead there was no male heir to take over the de Balun lands so these passed to the evil Norman lord William de Braose, a court favourite of King John of England, a man who was said to be the most vicious of all the Marcher lords.
+At Christmas 1175 de Braose invited Sytsylt, his son Geoffrey and all of the leading chieftains from Powys and Gwent to a feast at Abergavenny Castle.
+The intention, he declared, was to meet and spend the Christmas period in each other's company, They would feast and celebrate and make a lasting reconciliation following the death of Henry Fitzmiles.
+Unsuspecting, Sytsylt accepted the invitation, happy to bring peace to the land, but Willi...